 The topics in this section of the documentation are limited primarily to understanding and navigating the Rules Library interface.
-Information about rule code, including https://example.com/how-to-reference-Rules-Library projects from family projects is discussed elsewhere in this documentation.
+Information about rule code, including how to reference Rules Library projects from family projects is discussed elsewhere in this documentation.

 Note: To work with rule code in the Rules Library, you must have an understanding of VB.Net.
 Throughout this documentation, we limit our discussion to Meridium APM-specific aspects of the Rules Library, including information on using the Rules Library interface and guidelines that you must be aware of while you are working with rule projects.
 More information about VB.Net is available via the Help menu in VSTA.